Children’s hearing test - how and when?

 A baby that does not pass the screening tests should be re-screened to confirm results and receive an in-depth evaluation by an audiologist.

-Testing the infant (7 months to 2 years of age)
+Hearing test for the infant (7 months to 2 years of age)

 In addition to the above mentioned tests, a hearing test of the infant may include: